xabbu42/Master/arbeit.md

 * replace loop with cycle, add explanation and ref to @yu2017
 * fix typesetting of cut rules (same as lift)
+* consistent numbering and handling of lists (is it worth the noise?)

 Introduction
 ============